bryandeagle/blog/content/posts/raspi-mitm.md

   name = "Bryan Deagle"
 +++

-## Getting a raspberry pi together
+## Setting up the Raspberry Pi

-Download the Raspberry Pi image from [the official site](https://www.raspberrypi.org/downloads/)
+I download the Raspberry Pi image from [the official site](https://www.raspberrypi.org/downloads/)

-## Securing the Raspberry pi

-Follow [this article](https://www.raspberrypi.org/documentation/configuration/security.md) to secure your raspberry pi.
+I followed [this article](https://www.raspberrypi.org/documentation/configuration/security.md) to add some reasonable security to the pi.

-If you've installed ufw, you'll want to allow HTTP and HTTPS.
+Since I've installed the firewall ufw, I'll be allowing SSH, HTTP and HTTPS with the following commands

 ```
+ufw allow SSH
 ufw allow HTTP
 ufw allow HTTPS
 ```

+## Configuring the Raspberry Pi as a Gateway

 ## Installing MITM Proxy

 ```
-apt install mitmproxy
+apt update && apt install mitmproxy
 ```